Pavle00RK/Color-Flipper/README.md

 # Color-Flipper
-This is small project about how to change background color clicking on buttons
+This is small project about how to change background color clicking on buttons\
+e.g. Clicking on red button, page backgroung will be red, and so on...